Dordrecht during world war two

 Identification requested..

-The third photo below shows German soldiers near a number of residential houses.
-We see a motorcycle rider and an officer.
-Boards have been placed on the windows of the houses, possibly to prevent war damage during the fighting in May 1940.
-The photo was found together with another photo of the Moerdijk Bridge, which leads to the suspicion that these houses are somewhere in Dordrecht.
+The photo next to it is also intriguing.
+It shows paratroopers, likely from Fallschirmjäger Regiment 1.
+This is still a hypothesis, but the photo appears to have been taken near Tweede Tol or the Wieldrechtse Zeedijk.
+A non-commissioned officer from the Panzer troops is also present, which makes this theory plausible.
+We’re curious to know if anyone can confirm it.
+The third photo below shows German soldiers near a group of residential houses.
+We see a Kradfahrer and an officer.
+Wooden planks have been placed over the windows—perhaps to prevent war damage during the fighting in May 1940?
+This photo was found together with another image of the Moerdijk Bridge, which is why we suspect these houses might be somewhere in Dordrecht.

 The photos below were found in a collection of pictures taken in Dordrecht.
 These photos were presumably also taken in Dordrecht, but the exact locations cannot be determined for certain.
 There are some assumptions regarding the possible locations of the photos.
 The first photo may have been taken at the Wehrmachtsheim next to Villa Simpang in Huize Sint Anna.
 The two following photos may have been taken at Villa Simpang.
 The fourth photo is likely taken at the Bagijnhof.
 The location of the last photo is unknown.